Code-Institute-Submissions/Stockholm-sBest2ndHand/README.md

 depending on the size of the screen.

 The color scheme was selected based on UX design principles of having contrasting colors and a 60-30-10 balance of a neutral color (white) with an accent color (peachy coral) and a third color (black).
-The layout was meant to be clean with plenty of negative space.
-It is on a single page because there was not a lot of information.
+The layout was meant to be clean with plenty of negative space on a single web page because there is not a lot of text.

 Features

-The page has a navigation bar, an embedded Google map with lettered markers, store descriptions with links to the store web sites, and a contact form at the bottom.
+The page has a navigation bar, an embedded Google map with lettered markers and info windows, store descriptions with links to the store web sites, a button to scroll to the top, and a contact form at the bottom.
 The image is from Pixabay and I wrote the descriptions.
 Future improvements to the webpage could include adding a functionality for users to add comments and/or ratings for the various stores.